Winter Biking Tips

 information on a separate page.
 See Mud-Proofing.

-Also consider whether you should be riding there: I suggest that deliberate mud
+Also consider whether you should be riding at all!
+I strongly suggest that deliberate mud

-rides be made on ATV trails, where the dirt is already torn up beyond
+rides be made only on ATV trails, where the dirt is already torn up beyond

 rims.
 You may want to go with a softer brake pad -- to compensate for the